-Also, if you are looking for an all-around as well as an inside look of the Highschool of the Dead Full Color Editions and how they compare firsthand to the individual volumes, I added a link to our review on YouTube that you can check out below!
+Also, if you are looking for an all-around as well as an inside look at the Highschool of the Dead Full Color Editions and how they compare firsthand to the individual volumes, I added a link to our review on YouTube that you can check out below!

 First off, Is Highschool of the Dead Good?

 Yes and here’s why.
 Highschool of the Dead is one of the best ecchi and zombie survival manga you can read.
 It’s as gloriously fun and action-packed as some of my favorite b-horror zombie movies and the art and story are fun to experience.

 If you are new to Highschool of the Dead, the story essentially is about a group of high schoolers working together to survive the zombie apocalypse and all of the obstacles they have to overcome in their new and scary reality.
 It really takes a good look at how these teenagers quickly adapt to the circumstances and how this new world shapes them.